 Could it be the teeth?

 With the antibiotic treatment, Holly’s lymph node swelling did go down.
 But Holly was not well.
-It was time to aspirate the nodes and take a look at what is inside them.
+It was time to aspirate the nodes and look at what was inside them.

 Holly’s lymph node cytology

-The veterinarian retrieved samples of the cells contained in Holly’s lymph nodes and sent it to a lab.
-And then the bad news arrived—Holly has lymphoma.
+The veterinarian retrieved samples of the cells in Holly’s lymph nodes and sent them to a lab.
+And then the bad news arrived—Holly had lymphoma.
 Time is of the essence to get an appointment with a veterinary oncologist.
 There are treatment options for canine lymphoma.

 Lymphoma is a cancer of white blood cells.
 What happens is that the blood cells multiply out of control.

-There are two basic types classified based on which cells are affected — B cells or T cells.
+Two basic types are classified based on which cells are affected — B cells or T cells.
 B-cell lymphoma is the most common type in dogs.
 Treatment can extend life expectancy substantially.

 Besides lymph node enlargement, common symptoms of lymphoma include: